alitari/kubexp/README.md

 ## Installation

+You need a shell with access to kubernetes through [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/).
+Kubexp uses the same configuration file (usually `~.kube/config`) to connect to the k8s cluster(s).

 ### rbac

 Your [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) must have a rolebinding to cluster admin in each k8s cluster.
 The file [rbac-default-clusteradmin.yaml](./rbac-default-clusteradmin.yaml) contains the according [clusterrolebinding](<(https://kubernetes.io/docs/admin/authorization/rbac/#kubectl-create-clusterrolebinding)>) for the default service account: